Clinton-dev/clinton-dev/README.md

 - 💬 Ask me about ...
 Python
 - 📫 How to reach me: ... clintonwambugu@gmail.com

 - ⚡ Fun fact: ...
-The Firefox logo isn’t a fox… it’s a red panda!
+2006 Time magazine person of the Year!